raken15/StockTradingApplication/README.md

 - **FinancialPortfolioViewModel**: Manages the user's portfolio, handling stock buy/sell operations and updating the UI accordingly.
 - **RelayCommand**: Implements command logic, binding actions (such as button clicks) to methods in the ViewModel.
 - **SimpleLogger**: Provides logging functionality to record important events, errors, and messages during the application's runtime.
+- **InitialSettings**: Provides the initial settings for the run, for example: Time between price updates or starting money.

 ### Design and Code Improvements